 Law School Clerks

 Law clerks usually spend a lot of time performing legal research and working on their legal writing skills.
 Until they get their law degree and pass the bar exam, these law students cannot handle client matters without supervision.
-Most law school clerks work a regular 40-hour week.
+Most law school clerks have a typical lawyer work schedule, which is around 40 hours per week.

 Law Firm Associates